 Hai joined Watsi on April 10th, 2017.
-One year ago, Hai became the 4297th member to automatically support a new Watsi patient every month.
-Since then, 1,495 more people have become monthly donors!
-Hai's most recent donation supported Mya Mya, a 40-year-old woman from Burma, to fund cardiac surgery.
+Three years ago, Hai joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hai's most recent donation supported Dom, a traditional pottery maker from Cambodia, to fund hip replacement surgery so she can walk again.